 The 46.28-acre site contains 33.54 acres of existing woodland on the net tract and 0.04 acre of woodland within the 100-year floodplain.
 The site has a woodland conservation threshold of 6.90 acres, or 15 percent of the net tract, as tabulated.
 The TCP2 shows a total woodland conservation requirement of 18.05 acres.
-The TCP2 shows this requirement will be met by providing 2.97 acres of on-site woodland preservation, 0.10 acre or reforestation/afforestation, and 14.98 acres of off-site conservation credits
+The TCP2 shows this requirement will be met by providing 2.97 acres of on-site woodland preservation, 0.10 acre or reforestation/afforestation, and 14.98 acres of off-site conservation credits.

 The plan should be revised to match the level of disturbance and woodland conservation shown on TCP2-037-2017-02 currently under review for rough grading and be in conformance with all technical requirements found in Subtitle 25 and the Environmental Technical Manual.
-A condition has been added to the Recommendation section of this report requiring the applicant to revise the plan to match the TCP under review.
+A condition has been included in this resolution, requiring the applicant to revise the plan to match the TCP under review.

 - 13. Prince George's County Tree Canopy Coverage Ordinance: Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of tree canopy coverage (TCC) on projects that require a grading or building permit for more than 5,000 square feet of disturbance.
 Properties zoned M-X-T are required to provide a minimum of ten percent of the gross tract area covered in TCC.
 The subject application provides the required TCC schedule demonstrating conformance with this ordinance and meets this requirement.
 However, it is noted that the acreage provided in the schedule does not reflect the road dedication approved with the PPS and the acreage of the property should be revised to be consistent.
-Therefore, a condition has been added to the Recommendation section of this report to show the appropriate acreage. - 14.
-Referral Comments: The subject application was referred to the concerned agencies and divisions.
+Therefore, a condition has been included in this resolution to show the appropriate acreage. - 14.
+Further Planning Board Findings and Comments from Other Entities: The subject application was referred to the concerned agencies and divisions.
 The referral comments are summarized, as follows: - a.
-Historic Preservation-In a memorandum dated April 3, 2019 (Stabler to Bishop), incorporated herein by reference, the Historic Preservation Section noted that a Phase I archeological survey was conducted on the subject property in 2009.
+Historic Preservation-The Planning Board adopted herein by reference, a memorandum dated April 3, 2019 (Stabler to Bishop), which noted that a Phase I archeological survey was conducted on the subject property in 2009.
 No further work was recommended as a result of this survey, and it was noted that the proposal will not impact any historic sites or resources or known archeological sites.
-The Historic Preservation Section recommended approval of DSP-18024, Woodmore Overlook, Commercial, with no conditions.

-b.
-Community Planning-In a memorandum dated April 24, 2019 (Umeozulu to Bishop), incorporated herein by reference, the Community Planning Division provided the following summarized determinations:
+The Planning Board approved DSP-18024, Woodmore Overlook, Commercial, with no historic preservation related conditions. - b.
+Community Planning-The Planning Board adopted herein by reference, a memorandum dated April 24, 2019 (Umeozulu to Bishop), which provided the following summarized determinations: